chilubagh/scalable-streaming-data-pipline/README.md

 Wrappers are created around Redis functions to make them more humane.
 Let’s start with creating a directory in root with a name pipeline and create a new file **redis_client.py**.This client implements FIFO for the pipeline.

+## Ingestion of data from the producer

+With the pipeline created,we can start putting our data into that from the data producer side.
+For that, we need to create a pipeline in scrapy which adds every scraped item to Redis and we consume it later. we add the code to the **pipelines.py** the file of scrapy project.